strongbrewio/strongbrewio.github.io/_posts/2018-03-13-how-nx-affected-apps-works.md

 }
 ```

+Using recursion, they cross-reference the affected files and the projects they belong to with the dependencies all the projects have.
+This will return a list of all the apps that need to build.

 ### Conclusion

-Using git, typescript and a little javascript code, the guys at Nx created a script that can help us to only rebuild apps that are needed by a certain change.
+Using git, typescript and a little javascript code, the guys at Nx created a script that can help us to only rebuild apps that are affected by a PR reducing the build time on our CI environments.